naliferopoulos/i3-dotfiles/README.md

 - GTK Theme: **Adwaita-dark** --> https://www.gnome-look.org/p/1014995/
 - GTK Icon Theme: **Luv** --> https://github.com/Nitrux/luv-icon-theme

-#### If you liked this configuration and want to help me keep it updated, you can buy me some coffee
+#### If you liked this configuration and want to help me keep it updated, you can buy me some coffee here:

 <a href="https://liberapay.com/naliferopoulos/donate"><img alt="Donate using Liberapay" src="https://liberapay.com/assets/widgets/donate.svg"></a>